 The State of Mississippi Water Quality Criteria for Intrastate, Interstate, and Coastal Waters do not include a water quality standard applicable to aquatic life protection due to sediment.
 However, a narrative standard for the protection of aquatic life was interpreted to determine an applicable target for the Moon Lake TMDL.
 The narrative standard is that waters shall be free from materials attributable to municipal, industrial, agricultural, or other dischargers producing color, odor, taste, total suspended solids, or other conditions in such degree as to create a nuisance, render the waters injurious to public health, recreation, or to aquatic life and wildlife, or adversely affect the palatability of fish, aesthetic quality, or impair the waters for any designated uses.
-In lieu of numeric criteria for sediment, the monitoring plan will be designed to collect data on parameters that are considered surrogates for sediment, and turbidity along with conventional parameters generally measured to determine aquatic health (e.g. dissolved oxygen, pH, temperature, conductivity).
+In lieu of numeric criteria for sediment, the monitoring plan will be designed to collect data on parameters that are considered surrogates for sediment concentrations and may include measurements for total suspended solids, total suspended sediment, and turbidity along with conventional parameters generally measured to determine aquatic health (e.g., dissolved oxygen, pH, temperature, conductivity).
+For pathogens, waters must meet a 30-day geometric mean of 126 per 100 ml, nor should the samples examined during the 30-day period exceed 410 per 100 ml more than 10% of the time for E. coli.
 The following thresholds will be used to measure compliance with water quality criteria:

+Parameter Threshold

+Daily Average of 5.0 mg/L; Instantaneous threshold of 4.0

+Dissolved Oxygen mg/L

+Dissolved Oxygen %

+Sat. ≥ 70% - < 125%

+рН 6.0-9.0

-Parameter Threshold Dissolved Oxygen Daily Average of 5.0mg/L; Instantaneous threshold of 4.0 mg/L pH 6.0-9.0 Temperature Not to exceed 90°F Specific Conductance Less than 1,000microhos/cm Dissolved Solids Monthly average less than 750 mg/L; instantaneous threshold less than 1,500 mg/L
+Temperature Not to exceed 90°F

+Specific Conductance Less Than 1000 micromhos/cm

+Monthly average less than 750 mg/L; instantaneous

+Dissolved Solids threshold less than 1500 mg/L

+Chemical Oxygen

+Demand <50 mg/l

+Turbidity <100 NTU

+Total Suspended Solids <80 mg/l

+30-day geometric mean of 126 per 100 ml; samples during

+30-day period should not exceed 410 per 100 ml more

+E. coli than 10% of the time

 In addition to chemical data, biological community data and in stream habitat surveys will be collected over the course of the project.
 These data are extremely helpful in identifying positive trends in water quality and should provide information to help determine if the implementation activities are resulting in water quality improvements.
-As has been done in other watersheds in this region, MDEQ and Delta F.A.R.M. will work with other watershed partners to identify opportunities to establish edge of field monitoring as well as cooperative in-stream flow and sediment monitoring for baseline and storm events with the USGS.
+As has been done in other watersheds in this region, MDEQ and Delta F.A.R.M. will work with other watershed partners to identify opportunities to establish edge of field monitoring.
+MDEQ will continue to monitor Moon Lake as part of the state's Ambient Lake Monitoring Program.
+In addition to ambient monitoring, MDEQ will collect E. coli in the lake to monitor for pathogens.